Eduardosbk/dtmoney/README.md

 # dtmoney
-# Rocketseat bootcamp focused ReactJS and NextJS
+# Rocketseat bootcamp focused in ReactJS and NextJS
 Practicing React with typescript by using this amazing project

 <h1 align="center">